 In Visual Studio versions before Visual Studio 2015, the C Runtime Library (CRT) was included as a redistributable DLL, in msvcversion.dll.
 Starting in Visual Studio 2015, the functions in the CRT were refactored into the vcruntime and the UCRT.
-The UCRT is now a system component in Windows 10, managed by Windows Update.
-It is available on all Windows 10 operating systems.
+The UCRT is now a system component in Windows 10 and later, managed by Windows Update.
+It's available on all Windows 10 and later operating systems.
 To deploy your application to earlier operating systems, you may need to redistribute the UCRT as well.
 An early version of the UCRT is included in the Visual Studio redistributable files, which is only installed on operating systems earlier than Windows 10, and only if no version of the UCRT is already installed.
 For an installable version of the UCRT for downlevel systems as a Microsoft System Update package, see Windows 10 Universal C Runtime in the Microsoft Download Center.

 You cannot redistribute all of the files that are included in Visual Studio; you are only permitted to redistribute the files that are specified in Redist.txt or the online "REDIST list."
 Debug versions of applications and the various Visual C++ debug DLLs are not redistributable.
 For more information, see Choosing a Deployment Method.